Jose Gumbs

-Jose Gumbs (born April 20, 1988) is a former American football safety.
+Jose Gumbs (born April 20, 1988) is an American former professional football player who was a safety in the National Football League (NFL).
 He was signed by the New Orleans Saints as an undrafted free agent in 2012.
 He began playing football at Hebron Academy and later for Monmouth University at the collegiate level.
 He was also a member of the Kansas City Chiefs and Washington Redskins.

 Professional career

 New Orleans Saints

-Gumbs signed with the New Orleans Saints after not being selected in the 2012 NFL Draft on April 30, 2012.
+Gumbs signed with the New Orleans Saints after not being selected in the 2012 NFL draft on April 30, 2012.
 The Saints released him on September 7.

 Kansas City Chiefs

 The Kansas City Chiefs signed Gumbs to their practice squad on December 5, 2012.